Updated June 2017

 Two caveats to renting:

-- I am #4 on the wait list.
-Three rental units have to sell before I can rent mine out…that may take some time.
+ThreeOne rental unit has to sell before I can rent mine out…that may take some time.

 - The moral dilemma of putting someone in my unit when I myself am afraid to live here.
 I guess that is relative to wherever my new tenant would have lived before…but still something to think about.
 (It has been months without an incident within the building minus a storage unit robbery but summer usually brings an uptick in gang activity so fingers crossed they have settled their war.)

-Of course, I could do nothing (as I’ve been doing since the beginning of the year) and wait to see what happens with the neighbor, rental list, and sales prices in the area.
-Ugh…I just talked myself right back to where we started…
+Of course, I could do nothing (as I’ve been doing since the beginning of the last year) and wait to see what happens with the neighbor, rental list, and sales prices in the area.
+Shit!
+I just talked myself right back to where we started…

-** So what would you do??
+** What would you do??
 Have you been in a similar situation?
-I could definitely use a bit of counseling on the situation… If you have any suggestions feel free to email me or shoot me (not literally, please) a comment in the box below. 🙂 **
+I could definitely use a bit of counseling… If you have any suggestions feel free to email me or shoot me (not literally, please) a comment in the box below. 🙂 **

 Until next time…